xraypy/feff85exafs/src/README.md

 * `GENFMT/libfeffgenfmt.a`
 * `JSON/libfeffjson.a`
 * `MATH/libfeffmath.a`
+* `OPCONSAT/libfeffopconsat.a`
 * `PAR/libfeffpar.a`
 * `POT/libfeffint.a`

-These will be used to compile against the stand-alone executables, but will not be installed on the system.
+These will be used to compile against the stand-alone executables, but will normally not be installed on the system.

 ## Stand-alone programs

 * `RDINP/rdinp`: input file reader
 * `POT/pot`: module 1, potentials calculation
+* `OPCONSAT/opconsat` and `OPCONSAT/eps2exc`: multipole loss approximation
 * `XSPH/xsph`: module 2, phase shifts calculation
 * `PATH/pathfinder`: module 4, path finder
 * `GENFMT/genfmt`: module 5, F-matrix calculation
 * `FF2X/ff2x`: module 6, output files

-Note that module 3, `fms`, the full multiple scattering XANES calculator, is not a part of feff85exafs.
+Note that module 3, `fms`, the full multiple scattering XANES calculator, is not a part of feff85exafs, although the matrix algebra components can be used to compute self-consistent potentials.

 Default installation locations:

 * Linux: `/usr/local/bin`
-* Windows: `C:\Program Files\larch\bin`
+* Windows: `C:\Program Files\???`     :FIXME:
 * Mac: `/some/where/bin`              :FIXME:

-See below for hints of setting the prefix from the command line.
+See below for hints of setting the installation location prefix from the command line.

 Note that the ultimate goal of the feff85exafs project is to do away with the stand-alone programs.
  * `rdinp` is a chore better handled by a GUI or other user interface.
+ * `pot` and `xsph` (as well as `opconsat` and `eps2exc`) are replaced by the `feffphases` library
  * `genfmt` and `ff2x` are replaced by the `feffpath` library, which can be called directly by a program written in fortran, C, or some other language
- * eventually `pot` and `xsph` will be replaced by a similarly callable library
  * finally the pathfinder is missing critical features (most
    prominently: caching geometry of degenerate paths and fuzzy degeneracy).
 The pathfinder has already been rewritten in Perl for